yegamble/tryte-crypt-go/README.md

 `go build cmd.go`\
 `go run cmd.go`

 Follow the instructions in command line to encrypt and existing seed or generate a new seed.
-Recommended use is offline.
+Recommended use is offline on an air gapped machine.

 ## Server Installation
 `go build main.go`\